Guidelines of Pig Performance Testing in Taiwan

 4.1 Every pig in the test station shall be kept individually and will be offered 10 kg of preparatory ration.
 Afterwards, the standardized ration for performance test will substitute the original ration.
 The formula of standardized ration and preparatory ration can be seen in Appendix 1.

 4.2 After quarantine observation, individual pig weighing 40 + 2 kg (gilts 30 + 2 kg) will start the test till 150 days old to finish the test.
 Those pigs weighing 107 kg or less (gilts 97 kg) shall be continuously tested till they are 107 kg (gilts 97 kg) for the growth performance test.
 The testing period for Berkshire, TLRI Black No.1 and Meishan breed is from 80 to 180 days of age.

 4.3 If the breeding pigs are still under 107 kg (gilts 97 kg) at 168 days of age, the test is considered finished and the pigs shall be judged as disqualified.
-(Boars shall be castrated before returned to the owners.)
+(Boars shall be castrated with medicine and not be returned to the owners.)
 The income from selling the culled pigs shall be returned to the owner.

 4.4 Test pigs are fed ad libitum with pellet ration and the cumulatively consumed feed is computed.

 4.5 At the end of test, the backfat thickness shall be calculated by the adjusting formula at the fifth rib, last rib and the last lumbar vertebra.